VA Appraisal: Fees, Requirements And Process

 Along with fees, the VA sets standards with regard to how long the turnaround for an appraisal can be.
 This varies state by state.
 Across the U.S., appraisers have between 5 and 21 business days to complete their reports.
 Be aware that this doesn’t necessarily mean the whole process will be over in under 3 weeks.
 If you need repairs, the process could take quite a bit longer.

-While there are some basic checks in place during this process to ensure safety and livability, you should still consider getting a home inspection before finalizing your purchase to ensure you have a thorough understanding of everything your home has in store for you.
+While there are some basic checks in place during the VA appraisal process to ensure safety and livability, you should still consider getting a home inspection before finalizing your purchase.
+It’s important to ensure you have a thorough understanding of everything your home has in store for you.

 How To Handle Problems With Your VA Appraisal